yashhdubey03/tailwind-traders-powerbi-analytics/README.md

 - Create interactive reports to analyze trends and performance
 - Deliver insights in a format suitable for executive decision-making

+## Project Structure

+The repository is organized to reflect how analytics projects are structured in professional environments, with a clear separation between data, reports, documentation, and outputs.

+data/
+- raw/        → Original, unmodified datasets as received
+- processed/  → Enriched Sales excel file prepared for analysis

+powerbi/
+- reports/    → Power BI report (.pbix) containing data model, DAX, and visuals
+- dashboard/  → Executive dashboard notes and references from Power BI Service

+documentation/
+- Explanations of assumptions, data modeling decisions, and metric definitions

+screenshots/
+- Visual previews of reports, dashboards, and data model

 > **Note:** This project is based on a retail business scenario and was developed as part of a professional analytics capstone for learning and portfolio purposes.